-Under the terms of the Agreement, Eightmile Hydro elected to contract with Idaho Power for a 20-year term using the non-levelized published avoided cost rates as currently established by the Commission in Order No. 32817 for energy deliveries of less than 10 aMW.
+Under the terms of the Agreement, William Arkoosh elected to contract with Idaho Power for a 20-year term using the non-levelized published avoided cost rates as currently established by the Commission in Order No. 32817 for energy deliveries of less than 10 aMW.
 Staff has reviewed the rates contained in the Agreement and agrees that they are correct.
+The Agreement assumes that the project will qualify for "seasonal" rates, but includes "non-seasonal" rates as well in the event the project cannot meet the requirements of a seasonal hydro project.